check-spelling-sandbox/materialize/doc/developer/design/20230615_webhook_source.md

 Note, the reason we'll use the `mz_adapter::Client` and not the `SessionClient`, is because to push data to a source we don't need a `Session`.
-Creating and tearing down a `Session` adds non-trivial overhead and also possibly results in unneccessary writes to CockroachDB.
+Creating and tearing down a `Session` adds non-trivial overhead and also possibly results in unnecessary writes to CockroachDB.

 In the coordinator we'll do the following: